Trish Lorenz

 Germany

-Award winning writer and journalist with more than 15 years experience writing about culture, politics, business and human interest.
+Award winning writer and journalist with more than 15 years experience covering culture, politics, business and human interest stories around the world.
 Author of the DS Walker crime fiction series.
-Shortlisted for the CWA New Blood Dagger 2023; winner of the 2021/2022 Nine Dots Prize.
+Shortlisted for the CWA New Blood Dagger 2023.
+Winner of the 2021/2022 Nine Dots Prize.

 Agent: Stephanie Glencross, David Higham Associates (davidhigham.co.uk)